hasnainhashmani/SE359-701-AgileDevelopment/README.md

 # Repository for SE 359, Agile Development Group 7 (CleanSweep)

+This is a vacuum control system made in 10 weeks using agile processes for SE 359.

 There are three packages:
 com.groupseven.robot is the Control System.
 Its methods (for gathering sensor data and moving) can be accessed directly, mainly through the step() and gatherdata() function.
 Given accurate sensor data (from a SensorSim or, in a real life environment, the hardware sensors), it should function normally, exploring and cleaning the entire floor.